TAC-Insight/fw-web/JOB.md

 1 frontend / integrations / product lead
 1 CTO / PM

-We're bootstrapped and profitable and plan on being around for a long time.
+This is not a typical grind-it-out startup job.
+We're bootstrapped, profitable, maintain reasonable work/life balance expectations, and plan on being around for a long time.

 ## About Fast-Weigh